jhsu802701/rails_from_scratch_rails5/11-01-admin_show.md

   end
 end
 ```
+* Enter the command "sh build_fast.sh".
+All 3 new integration tests will fail.
-* Enter the command "alias test1='rails test test/integration/admins_show_test.rb'".
+* Enter the command "alias test1='(command for repeating the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
 This runs only the tests in test/integration/admins_show_test.rb.
-All 4 integration tests will fail.
+All 3 integration tests will fail.
 * Create the file app/views/admins/show.html.erb with the following content:
 ```
 <% require 'email_munger' %>